tanaya2026/207-course-notes/00-introduction-to-git.md

 ## 0.3.
 Git
 Git is the specific type of version control that we'll be using in this course.

-In git, the master repository is also known as the **origin**.
-We use the command `git clone <url>` to get a local copy of the repository.
-This is similar to just downloading all of the files, but with the fancy addition of having a way to track which files we've altered via `git status`.
+**Note**: In git, the master repository is also known as the **origin**.
+We use the command `git clone <url>` to get a local copy of the repository. **This is similar to just downloading all of the files, but with the fancy addition of having a way to track which files we've altered via `git status`.**

 ### 0.3.1.
 Making changes to the origin
 After modifying, adding, and removing files as needed, we likely want these changes to be made in the master repository.
-To do this, we use `git add <files>` to add all of the files that we've changed and that we want to change in the master repository.
+To do this, we use **`git add <files>` to add all of the files that we've changed and that we want to change in the master repository.**

 Following the `add` command is `git commit -m "<message>"`, which we use to describe what changes we've made (e.g. `git commit -m "Fixing a bug in X"`).
 Finally, to make these changes in our repository, we finish with `git push`!

 Thus the general workflow for making changes is as follows:

+**[!IMPORTANT]**

 - `git status`: Lets us see what files have changed in our local copy
 - `git add <files>`: Lets us add ("stage") files that we want to modify in the origin.
 - `git commit -m "<message>"`: Saves our changes to the local repository, labelling the added changes with a message to describe our changes.